Chapter 13: Guidelines for the Provision of Ophthalmic Anaesthesia Services 2023

 Complex ophthalmic surgical cases often require specialised anaesthetic input.
-This may include patients having repeated ophthalmic procedures, long and difficult cases, and those potentially requiring specialist intravenous drug therapy, such as IV steroids, acetazolamide or mannitol.
-An anaesthetist of appropriate experience should have sole responsibility for operating lists containing such complex cases.
+This may include patients having repeated ophthalmic procedures, long and difficult cases, and those potentially requiring specialist intravenous drug therapy, such as intravenous steroids, acetazolamide or mannitol.
+An anaesthetist of appropriate experience should have dedicated responsibility for operating lists containing such complex cases.

 Patients with systemic illness

 Patients requiring anaesthesia who are systemically unwell should be optimised as far as reasonably practicable beforehand.34It is extremely rare for ophthalmic surgery to be so urgent that remedial measures cannot be taken.
 Arrangements for appropriate perioperative medical care should be made, with specialist input from other services as required.